emilyhasson/emilyhasson/README.md

-# Hi there, I'm Emily Hasson! 👋
+# Hi there, I'm Emily Hasson 👋

 Welcome to my GitHub Profile!
 I'm a new graduate from the University of Illinois, Urbana-Champaign with a double major in Computer Science and Statistics and Cognitive Science. 🧠💻 Understanding how data and human cognition intersect allows me to gain unique insights and perspectives in my data analysis projects.
 I love exploring the fascinating world of data and uncovering valuable insights.
 I'm particularly interested in exploring predictive modeling and data visualization to gain deeper insights into complex datasets.